 “I knew the technology well enough to know that if we could put it together in a different configuration, we could do better than anything that was out there,” Gary said.

-With their idea in motion, the father/son team contacted Gary’s uncle, a hydraulic engineer with a background in hydraulics who previously worked with NASA.
+With their idea in motion, the father/son team contacted Gary’s uncle, a hydraulic engineer who previously worked with NASA.
 (So, yes, being a rocket scientist does help when building a manure spreader).

 “I ran it past him, and he was intrigued by the idea.
 He started putting ideas together,” Gary said.
 “We first developed the spreader box and made sure it was perfected.
 Being completely hydraulic-driven, that we knew we had to have in order to accomplish the variable-rate spreading.
 Then, we started incorporating the actual GPS technology.”

 According to Joey, the technology they were using wasn’t new.
 What was new was the way they put it all together.

 “Variable-rate technology and hydraulics have been around forever,” Joey said.
 “We just put them together in a way that works for the industry.”